-The Academy’s behaviour mentor, her role consists of welcoming pupils at the beginning of the day, administering and pro-active assistance at this time.
+The Academy’s behaviour mentors role involves welcoming pupils at the beginning of the day, targeting support where necessary to encourage a ‘ready to learn and play’ attitude across the school.
 She works with pupils who have social and emotional difficulties across the school.
 She checks in several times a day with children who are in “crisis” or who are regularly difficult in class.
 She supports these pupils in class and does preventative work with individuals and peer groups.

 Swimming takes place in Key-stage 2 and the pool hire, instructor and transport costs for everyone is free.
 A percentage of this cost is paid for from pupils premium funding.

 Many children need support in emotional literacy.
 Others have behaviour or mental health problems at some stage that prevents them from fulfilling their full potential.
 Play therapy is a type of therapy that helps children to express themselves, explore their thoughts and feelings, and make sense of their life experiences.
 At Four Acres, our play therapist works with families and teachers to provide individual support for targeted children who have been identified.
 The therapy is tailored to the individual needs of each child and has been proven to make a positive change to their capacity to learn and play.